Magic (UK radio station): History

 Later years saw a reliance on weekend celebrity-hosted content and large cash prizes to entice listeners - the award of £110,600 to Nicola Diss, the winner of the popular Magic Mystery Voices contest on 12 January 2006 was the largest cash prize given away on UK radio since 1999, a sum surpassed just a few months later by the prize collected by listener Dawn Muggleton in the Smooth Secret Song competition on London rival 102.2 Smooth FM, scooping £118,454 on 19 April 2006.
 However, Magic regained the honour on 30 March 2007 with listener Maria Crosskey winning £168,600 in a six-month-long Mystery Voices contest, although she was later disqualified (see 'Mystery Voices' below).

 In 2008, Emap sold its radio stations, including Magic, to Bauer Media Group.

-Magic, along with urban-music station Kiss, rock music station Absolute Radio and a number of other radio brands, broadcasts from Bauer Radio's headquarters in Golden Square.
-It had previously broadcast from studios on Winsley Street (Mappin House) until September 2014.
+Magic, along with urban/dance station Kiss, rock music station Absolute Radio and a number of other radio brands, broadcasts from Bauer Radio's headquarters at The Lantern in Euston.
+It had previously broadcast from studios on Winsley Street (Mappin House), and, from September 2014 to March 2024, Golden Square in Soho.

+On 2 April 2024, Magic ceased transmitting on the Freeview digital television platform after 21 years, as it and other Bauer stations completed their withdrawal from linear TV platforms, having dropped satellite transmission in late 2023.

+On 27 December 2024, Magic rebranded to Magic Radio dropping the strapline "More Of The Songs You Love" and changing it to "The Best Variety from the 80s to Now".
+Magic Radio refreshed their jingles which are now branded as "Magic Radio" instead of "Magic".
+The station also changed its format, moving from soft adult contemporary to adult contemporary, playing more music from the 2010s and 2020s, retaining the usual 80s, 90s & 00s music.

+On 31 March 2025, Magic Radio switched to DAB+ across the UK.
+The change means that listeners can now hear the station in stereo.

+The same day also saw Magic Radio launch in Bristol on 106.5FM, at 12:07am.

+On 16 May 2025, Magic Radio completed its refresh by launching a new logo.